 [Text of section applicable as provided by 2013, 30, Sec.
 116.]

-Section 7-403.
-(1) The bailee must deliver the goods to a person entitled under the document who complies with subsections (2) and (3), unless and to the extent that the bailee establishes any of the following:
+Section 7-403. (a) A bailee shall deliver the goods to a person entitled under a document of title if the person complies with subsections (b) and (c), unless and to the extent that the bailee establishes any of the following:

-(a) delivery of the goods to a person whose receipt was rightful as against the claimant;
+(1) delivery of the goods to a person whose receipt was rightful as against the claimant;

-(b) damage to or delay, loss or destruction of the goods for which the bailee is not liable;
+(2) damage to or delay, loss or destruction of the goods for which the bailee is not liable;

-(g) any other lawful excuse.
+(7) any other lawful excuse.

 (b) A person claiming goods covered by a document of title shall satisfy the bailee's lien if the bailee so requests or if the bailee is prohibited by law from delivering the goods until the charges are paid.

 (c) Unless a person claiming the goods is a person against which the document of title does not confer a right under subsection (a) of section 7-503:

 (1) the person claiming under a document shall surrender possession or control of any outstanding negotiable document covering the goods for cancellation or indication of partial deliveries; and